When Is George Michael’s Funeral? Delayed Toxicology Results To Determine If Drugs Played A Part In Singer’s Death

 Lead campaigner Tony Antoniou wrote on the petition’s website that Hampstead park was Michael’s favorite spot to go to when he wants to have some time for himself.

 “I now want to pay further tribute to George Michael with your kind support.
-His fans will love this and will agree to it.
+His fans will love this and will agree to it.”

 “It’s the least they can do as this was his favorite and local park.”